 A Software Asset Management (SAM) system brings together data from many parts of an organization to provide a complete picture of its software license position.
 The cornerstone of this is hardware and software inventory data, which is typically gathered from each device by discovery and inventory tools in the organization.

 However, software licenses take into account information about a device such as asset lifecycle status, role (e.g. production versus non-production use), and ownership that cannot be determined from raw hardware and software inventory data.
 Often, this data is stored in a Configuration Management Database (CMDB).

 Much of this information is typically managed as part of an organization’s Hardware Asset Management (HAM) program.
 For this reason, to be truly effective, a SAM system needs to include information from the organization’s HAM system.
 It follows that an organization’s HAM program should ensure that all of this hardware asset data is recorded and the team has implemented effective processes to manage that data.

 What hardware asset information is needed?

 This provides the software asset manager with a reference point upon which to judge the coverage of the data that the SAM system has imported from inventory systems.
-A common example of something that this helps to uncover is the case where you have difficult to access datacentre servers such as those sitting in high-security network zones.
+A common example of something that this helps to uncover is the case where you have difficulty to access datacentre servers such as those sitting in high-security network zones.